 2. Business impact

-Any talent-related position contributes to engagement and turnover—both of which costs organizations millions every year.
+Classically, and outside of the talent shortage right now, any talent-related position contributes to engagement and turnover in some way—both of which costs organizations millions every year.
 The right people in the right roles and cultures contributes to employee happiness, engagement and productivity, which makes companies more successful.

 Good recruitment marketing and employer branding makes the world go round.